 Upcoming Online Events

-We've moved to online events and talks during COVID-19 see below for more informaiton and links to talks
+We've moved to online events and talks during COVID-19 see below for more information and links to talks

-Throughout the month of September, Chronic Pain Ireland is part of the global campaign Pain Awareness Month and we will be looking at a range of topics from stakeholders including Pain Consultants, Physiotherapist, Psychologist, lecturers and researchers.
+Throughout the months ahead, Chronic Pain Ireland will be looking at a range of topics from stakeholders including Pain Consultants, Physiotherapist, Psychologist, lecturers and researchers.

 More information will follow throughout the month as the video's are published.
 In the meantime please enjoy the talks that have already taken place (see links below).
 Our sincere thanks to all who are supporting Chronic Pain Ireland during these challenging times, if you follow us on Facebook we'll have lots of articles and updates available for you, that hopefully will be of assistance.